New ways to make a living and meet Transition’s aims

 Cick on the images below for the individual case study and contact details.

 There are plenty of other great examples of Transition-oriented enterprises, and if we get a spare moment, we will share more of them.
+But meanwhile here are some older but still useful case studies for Freebus in Bristol, and Community Energy in Warwickshire.

 Who can help you start your own enterprise or new livelihood?